TravelSecrets.com is Taking On the Hotel Booking Industry, One Low Rate at a Time

 The free-to-join, members-only travel club is helping users save up to 30% more than they would by using an industry-leading site like Booking.com or Expedia

-As someone who has worked in the travel booking space for decades, I know firsthand just how much consumers can be offered 10-30% lower prices for hotel bookings.”LONDON, UNITED KINGDOM, July 26, 2022 /EINPresswire.com/ -- TravelSecrets.com - the free-to-join, members-only travel club on a mission to help its users save substantially when booking their hotels - is proud to be taking on the hotel booking industry, one low rate at a time.
+As someone who has worked in the travel booking space for decades, I know firsthand just how much consumers can be offered 10-30% lower prices for hotel bookings.”LOS ANGELES, CA, UNITED STATES, July 26, 2022 /EINPresswire.com/ -- TravelSecrets.com - the free-to-join, members-only travel club on a mission to help its users save substantially when booking their hotels - is proud to be taking on the hotel booking industry, one low rate at a time.

 — Charles Kao